WA6YDQ/Relay-Server/README.md

 # Relay-Server

-These two programs allow you to turn a relay on/off from a remote location using two raspberry pi's (tested on a PI-2 but any flavor should work fine).
-The control signals are sent over a TCP/IP network, so it is necessary for the server to be network accessable.
-The IP address must be known to the client computer, and is currently a #define statement in the source code.
+These two programs allow you to turn a relay on/off from a remote location using a switch.
+Two raspberry pi's (tested on a PI-2 but any flavor should work fine) are the controlling computers.
+The control signals are sent over a TCP/IP network, so it is necessary for the server (relay end) to be network accessable.
+The IP address must be known to the client computer (the switch end), and is currently a #define statement in the source code.
 If both computers are on the same network then the server does not need to be publically accessable.
+These two computers can be used for other purposes while running these two programs.
+More than one switch/relay combination can be defined with a copy/paste.
+Notes are in the software.
+Using I/O expanders the number of switch/relays can be very large.

 The program relayServer.c runs on the PI with the relay attached.
 The program relayClient.c runs on the PI with the switch to turn on/off the remote relay.